tTsugaru/go-tsukasa-bot/README.md

 So if you decided to host your own Bot you need a Bot Token **-I assume you know how to get it, if not google it or duck it :P**

-Before you clone you need to install [discordgo](https://github.com/bwmarrin/discordgo).

 First clone this repository.
 `git clone https://github.com/Rushifaaa/tsukasa-bot`